 - Exercise consistently

-- Quit smoking, don’t use recreational drugs and limit alcohol use
+- Quit smoking, don’t use recreational medications and limit alcohol use

 Treating erectile dysfunction